viktor472/auction-app/README.md

 - (Done)some Crud functionality
 - (Done) Use StyleSheet
 - (Done) Connect to server (no midle weare req)
-- (Done) Navigate betwene multiple screens
+- (Done) Navigate betwen multiple screens